-The section describes how to set the IGMP Port Group Filtering?
-With the IGMP filtering feature, a user can exert this type of control.
-In some network Application environments, as like the metropolitan or multiple-dwelling unit (MDU) installations, a user might want to control the multicast groups to which a user on a switch port can belong.
+This page lets you set IGMP Port Group Filtering parameters.
+In some network Application environments, such as metropolitan or multiple-dwelling unit (MDU) installations, a user might want to control the multicast groups to which a user on a switch port can belong.
 It lets you control the distribution of multicast services, such as IP/TV, based on some type of subscription or service plan.

 With this feature, you can filter multicast joins on a per-port basis by configuring IP multicast profiles and associating them with individual switch ports.
 An IGMP profile can contain one or more multicast groups and specifies whether access to the group is permitted or denied.
 If an IGMP profile denying access to a multicast group is applied to a switch port, the IGMP join report requesting the stream of IP multicast traffic is dropped, and the port is not allowed to receive IP multicast traffic from that group.

 If the filtering action permits access to the multicast group, the IGMP report from the port is forwarded for normal processing.